-We think it is important to know what you're putting near baby's skin, especially when it's something they'll be spending 8+ hours of the day in.
-Our favorite swaddles and sleep sacks are made from natural materials such as cotton or wool and get bonus points in our book if they are organic, like the Burt's Bees Baby Beekeeper.
+We think it is good practice to know what you're putting near your baby's skin, especially when it's something they'll be wearing for 8+ hours a day.
+Our favorite swaddles and sleep sacks are made of natural materials such as cotton or wool and get more points if they are organic, like the Burt's Bees Baby Beekeeper.

 Ease of Use

 All the wearable blankets in this review have a zipper closure.
-Most have a reverse zipper that starts at the top and ends at the bottom.
-This feature allows you to partially open the zipper from the bottom to change a diaper without undressing your baby all the way.
-Some have two-way zippers that allow you to choose to start the zipper from either the top or bottom.
-On the Woolino 4 Season Baby, the zipper is located on the side which keeps it away from baby's face and stomach for those (older) belly sleepers.
-Shoulder snaps come in handy when you are trying to dress a sleeping baby without waking them.
-You can lay baby flat on the garment and wrap, zip, and snap around them, rather than trying to force their arms through little armholes.
-Armpit snaps also allow one-size sleep sacks to grow with baby, keeping the armholes snug, but not too snug as they grow.
+Most have a reverse zipper that starts at the top and ends at the bottom, but some have a 2-way zipper that allows you to unzip from either end.
+While it seems like a small detail, we think you will appreciate this feature when you can perform midnight diaper changes without undressing your baby.
+On the Woolino 4 Season Baby, the zipper is located on the side, which keeps it away from the baby's face and stomach.
+Shoulder snaps come in handy when trying to dress a sleeping baby without waking them.
+You can lay the baby flat on the garment and wrap, zip, and snap around them rather than trying to force their arms through tiny armholes.
+Armpit snaps also allow one-size sleep sacks to grow with the baby, keeping the armholes snug but not too snug as they grow.

-If ease of cleaning is higher up on your checklist, then you will want to pay close attention to washing instructions.
-These can vary from piece to piece and are usually material dependent, but most sleep sacks will stay in better condition if you zip them and turn them inside out before washing.
-Most wool or cotton sacks need to be washed on a delicate or cool cycle and must be air dried to avoid shrinking.
-If you want to throw the blanket in the wash with the rest of the clothes and not add special instructions to your list of a million other things to worry about, then products like the Burt's Bees Baby Beekeeper or the Miracle Blanket are excellent choices.
+Cleaning your swaddle and sleep sack is an ease-of-use factor, and if having a simple laundry routine is higher up on your checklist, you will want to pay close attention to washing instructions.
+These can vary from piece to piece and are usually material-dependent, but most sleep sacks will stay in better condition if you zip them and turn them inside out before washing.
+Most wool and some cotton sacks need to be washed on a delicate or cold cycle and air-dried to avoid shrinking.
+Suppose you want to throw the blanket in the wash with the rest of the clothes and not add special instructions to your list of a million other things to worry about.
+In that case, products like the Burt's Bees Baby Beekeeper or the Miracle Blanket are excellent choices.

 How to Swaddle

-- You should always put your baby on their back to sleep.
-At an early age, swaddling can help keep infants in this position and lessen the likelihood of them rolling over accidentally, however, as soon as they show signs of turning over, the swaddle should be put away for good.
+Always put your baby on their back to sleep.
+Swaddling can help keep infants in this position and lessen the likelihood of accidentally rolling over early.
+The swaddle should be retired as soon as they show signs of turning over.
 Once a baby can go from back to tummy and tummy to back, usually around one year, they can sleep in any position they choose.

-- Place baby on a firm mattress to sleep, free of loose blankets, pillows, or toys to help reduce suffocation hazards.
-Nothing should be in the crib or bassinet with the baby, and you should never let baby sleep on a couch, armchair, or sofa.
+Place baby on a firm mattress to sleep, free of loose blankets, pillows, bumpers, or toys to help reduce suffocation hazards.
+Nothing should be in the crib or bassinet with the baby, and you should never let the baby sleep on a couch, armchair, or sofa.

-- Room share, but do NOT bed share.
-Keeping baby in the same room, on a separate sleep surface, for the first 6-12 months helps you maintain a close eye on baby and can be more convenient.
+Room share, but do NOT bed share.
+Keeping your baby in the same room, on a separate sleep surface, for the first 6-12 months helps you maintain a close eye on your baby and can be more convenient.

-- Use a pacifier.
-Even though experts are not yet sure why it helps, using a paci can help reduce the risk of SIDS, even if it falls out after the baby has fallen asleep.
+Using a pacifier can help reduce the risk of SIDS, even if it falls out after the baby has fallen asleep.